"Bad periods are normal. Take paracetamol.", what you've probably been told

 NHS guideline NG73 sets out a clear pathway for assessment, investigation and referral of suspected endometriosis.
 It is explicit that diagnosis should not depend on transvaginal ultrasound being normal.

-The wait: Average UK diagnostic delay is 9 years (Endometriosis UK, 2024).
+The wait: Average UK diagnostic delay is 9 years and 4 months (Endometriosis UK, February 2026).

 What GPs miss

-The average diagnostic delay in the UK is around 8 years 10 months (Endometriosis UK, 2024).
+Endometriosis UK puts the UK average at 9 years and 4 months from the first GP visit with symptoms to diagnosis (The State of Endometriosis Care in the UK, February 2026).
 NG73 is clear: persistent pelvic pain, period-related pain affecting daily activities, and certain associated symptoms warrant investigation and gynaecology referral, not repeated reassurance.

 The letter asks for